isabella232/marketplace-kubernetes/src/netdata/1.1.11/README.md

 `slave.configs.kubelet` | Contents of the slave's `go.d/k8s_kubelet.conf` that drives the kubelet collector | Update metrics every sec, do not retry to detect the endpoint, look for the kubelet metrics at http://127.0.0.1:10255/metrics
 `slave.configs.kubeproxy` | Contents of the slave's `go.d/k8s_kubeproxy.conf` that drives the kubeproxy collector | Update metrics every sec, do not retry to detect the endpoint, look for the coredns metrics at http://127.0.0.1:10249/metrics

-To deploy additional netdata user configuration files, you will need to add similar entries to either the master.configs or the slave.configs arrays.
+To deploy additional netdata user configuration files, you will need to add similar entries to either the master.configs or the slave. configs arrays.
 Regardless of whether you add config files that reside directly under `/etc/netdata` or in a subdirectory such as `/etc/netdata/go.d`, you can use the already provided configurations as reference.
-For reference, the `master.configs` array includes an `example` alarm that would get triggered if the python.d `example` module was enabled.
+For reference, the `master.configs` the array includes an `example` alarm that would get triggered if the python.d `example` module was enabled.

 Note that with the default configuration of this chart, the master does the health checks and triggers alarms, but does not collect much data.
 As a result, the only other configuration files that might make sense to add to the master are the alarm and alarm template definitions, under `/etc/netdata/health.d`.

 > **Tip**: Do pay attention to the indentation of the config file contents, as it matters for the parsing of the `yaml` file.
 Note that the first line under `var: |` must be indented with two more spaces relative to the preceding line: